Kevin Paffrath: Legal issues

 Ramsey Solutions, a media company, owned by finance personality Dave Ramsey, sued Paffrath in 2018.
 Ramsey alleged breach of contract, stealing trade secrets, and defamatory statements.
 Paffrath had posted videos critical of Ramsey and his business practices.
 One video was entitled "Dave Ramsey: Exposed" where Paffrath claimed Ramsey's business provided "cold-as-ice leads" for real estate sales and collected a fee for "doing nothing".
 Paffrath stated that he had ended his relationship with Ramsey Solutions before making the videos and believed he did not violate a contract.
 Paffrath also claimed the lawsuit was an attempt at censorship which violated his right to free speech.
 The case moved to federal court in 2019, and was settled privately out of court later that year.
 Paffrath's videos mentioned in the lawsuit are no longer on YouTube.

 Paffrath made numerous YouTube videos criticizing the business model of real estate personality Grant Cardone.
 In an effort to bring more attention to his other videos, in 2018, Paffrath delivered flowers to Cardone's office staff while dressed as a Christmas elf, reportedly running through Cardone's offices.
 Paffrath was charged with trespassing and disorderly conduct, but the charges were later dismissed.
 In a May 2021 interview with KTXL discussing his gubernatorial candidacy, Paffrath expressed regret for the "YouTube prank" and said he had gotten "carried away with the entertainment aspect of YouTube".

+Paffrath was amongst a number of finance YouTube stars who were sued in a class action lawsuit filed March 15, 2023 in the Southern District of Florida in relation to their alleged promotion of the cryptocurrency exchange FTX.
+The suit alleged that Kevin Paffrath amongst a number of other defendants “promoted, assisted in, and/or participated in” the sale of “unregistered securities” by FTX.
+Paffrath subsequently agreed the terms of a settlement for his part in the case, the details of which have not yet been disclosed.